 The instruments by their nature have a limited dynamic range so that the relative loudness may best be adjusted by the listeners who can move closer to or further away from the group.

 Thai folk music is referred to as pleng phua bahn which encompasses styles from Central, North, North-eastern and Southern regions of Thailand.
 There are sixty one different languages and dialects overall.
 Thai folk music is in contrast to classical repertoires.
 Examples are the hill tribe New Year dances in the far North, the all-night singing jousts of the Northeast mor lam glawn and the Muslim vocal music of likay wolou in the deep South.
 The North-eastern bong lang is up-tempo and danceable and the name originates from a wooden xylophone that is vertically attached to a tree.
 Bong Lang is ancient and is thought to predate Indian-Thai culture.
 The phin hai instrument (which is a jar with rubber stretched across the mouth) was introduced into the style during the 1970s.
 The sound is similar to that of a double bass.

 The music of the Pwo Karen people of North Thailand is linked to poetry.
 "Mae-tae" is the local term referring to music which literally means "poeming" and indicates that words are more important than music.
 Most songs have a specific function, for example drinking, courting, funerals or lullabies.
 The only Pwo Karen instrument is a side-blown buffalo horn.
 One form of Thai country music is known as Luk Thung.

-Intellectual properties contained herein © (p) copyright 2001-2010 worldwide rights reserved Paradisemoon.com, a Bali Lau Entertainment Group Company
+Intellectual properties contained herein © (p) copyright 2001-2014 worldwide rights reserved Paradisemoon.com, a Bali Lau Entertainment Media Company